 Employees can use funds to cover transportation expenses and parking expenses.

 Transportation expenses: Employees can use their commuter benefit funds to buy transit passes (e.g., passes, tokens, vouchers, etc.) for public transportation.
-Public transportation includes buses, trains, subways, ferries, or highway vehicles that have at least six passenger seats.
+Public transportation includes buses, trains, subways, ferries, or highway vehicles with at least six passenger seats.

 Parking expenses: Commuter benefit funds can also go towards parking expenses.
 Employees can use pre-tax dollars to pay for parking at or near work.
 Employees can also use funds to pay for parking on or near mass transit premises.